sickozell/SickoCV/README.md

 - nothing in queue

 ## **changelog**
+- beta3: fixed issue on loop fade out when synced loops play at greater measures than recorded
+changed default crossfade and minimum start/stop fade to 6ms
+fixed issue on "save preset + loops" that didn't delete wav files if tracks are empty
+fixed missing "SOURCEs to MASTER out" and "Only Click on EAR" settings when saving preset
 - beta2: fixed missing 'Play Button Sequence' setting and click audio files path when saving preset.
 - beta1: added sickoLooper5 module